Shelling the m=1 amplituhedron

-We assume the reader has some familiarity with posets; we refer to \cite{stanley12,wachs07} for further background. \begin{definition} Let $P$ be a finite poset.
+We assume the reader has some familiarity with posets; we refer to \cite{stanley12,wachs07} for further background.
+We use $\lessdot$ to denote cover relations in a poset, i.e., $x \lessdot y$ if and only if $x < y$ and there does not exist $z$ such that $x < z < y$. \begin{definition} Let $P$ be a finite poset.
 We say that $P$ is {\itshape graded} (or {\itshape pure}) if every maximal chain has the same length $d$, which we call the {\itshape rank} of $P$. \end{definition}

 \begin{definition} Let $P$ be a poset.
 We define the {\itshape bounded extension} as the poset $\hat{P}$ obtained from $P$ by adjoining a new minimum $\hat{0}$ and a new maximum $\hat{1}$. \end{definition}